enonic/app-metafields/README.md

 ### For titles

 1. Current content's `SEO` mixin's `title` field.
+2. The site config's custom JSON paths, if any (in the order defined).
-2. The app config's custom JSON paths, if any (in the order defined).
+3. The app config's custom JSON paths, if any (in the order defined).
-3. Check in some commonly used fields: `title`, `header`, `heading`.
 4. The content's `displayName` field (all content has this field).
-5. See if the site itself has the `SEO` field `title` filled out.
-6. As a last resort, we default to the site's `displayName` field.

 For titles there is no way it can be empty, at least the last fallback will always trigger.

 ### For descriptions

 1. Current content's `SEO` mixin's `description` field.
+2. The site config's custom JSON paths, if any (in the order defined).
-2. The app config's custom JSON paths, if any (in the order defined).
+3. The app config's custom JSON paths, if any (in the order defined).
-3. Check in some commonly used fields: `preface`, `description`, `summary`.
 4. See if the site itself has the `SEO` field `description` filled out.
 5. As a last resort, we default to the site's `description` field (default Enonic XP data).
 6. An empty description is created.